Australian Broadcasting Corporation: Reviews and investigations

+The ABC has an Election Coverage Review Committee that supervises the allocation of available broadcasting time to political parties and checks broadcast content against their editorial policies.
+The ABC also has a Referendum Coverage Review Committee which performs similar functions to the Election Coverage Review Committee.
+These committees are convened when an electoral event is announced.

 Relationships with government

-Labor Prime Minister Bob Hawke considered the ABC's coverage of the 1991 Gulf War to be biased.
-In 1996, conservative Opposition Leader John Howard refused to have Kerry O'Brien of the ABC moderate the television debates with Labor Prime Minister Paul Keating because Howard saw O'Brien as biased against the Coalition.
+Labor prime minister Bob Hawke considered the ABC's coverage of the 1991 Gulf War to be biased.
+In 1996, conservative opposition leader John Howard refused to have Kerry O'Brien of the ABC moderate the television debates with Labor prime minister Paul Keating because Howard saw O'Brien as biased against the Coalition.

-Liberal Prime Minister Tony Abbott perceived the ABC to be left wing and hostile to his government, while his successor Malcolm Turnbull enjoyed better relations with the national broadcaster.
+Liberal Prime Minister Tony Abbott perceived the ABC to be left wing and hostile to his government, while Malcolm Turnbull enjoyed better relations with the national broadcaster.
+Turnbull's successor, Scott Morrison, once again presided over "strained" relations between the government and the ABC.
+Under Morrison's leadership, an investigation was launched into the ABC and its complaints-handling process—a decision which was criticised by Ita Buttrose as "political interference".
+The inquiry was abandoned the following June.

 Specific topics

 The Catholic Church and George Pell

 The ABC's coverage of the issue of sexual abuse in the Catholic Church received praise and criticism.
 The Melbourne Press Club presented the 2016 Quill for Coverage of an Issue or Event for the report George Pell and Sexual Abuse in the Catholic Church, and the 2016 Golden Quill award to Louise Milligan and Andy Burns for their extensive coverage of Cardinal George Pell's evidence given at the Royal Commission into Institutional Responses to Child Sexual Abuse.

 The ABC Media Watch program of 20 April 2020 noted that the ABC had been accused of leading a "witch hunt" against Cardinal Pell.
 Media Watch reported that, following his acquittal, Pell said the ABC gave an "overwhelming presentation of one view and only one view".
 Media Watch also canvassed other criticisms including from The Australian newspaper's editor-at-large Paul Kelly, who charged the ABC with having run a "sustained campaign against Pell".
 Media Watch also offered criticism of its own, noting Louise Milligan and the Four Corners program had failed to canvass any of Pell's defence from the trial and "lined up witnesses condemning Pell", while social media commentary by Barrie Cassidy and Quentin Dempster had undermined the presumption of innocence.
 Margaret Simons similarly noted in The Guardian that "there has been some social media activity by ABC journalists that looks very much like lobbying against Pell..."